Did you know that rejection actually hurts, as in physical pain?

 “Ms. Perez, could I trouble you to book a hotel for our business trip?”

-“Can you give me a hand with this?” — for asking for help from people you know well
+“Can you give me a hand with this?” — for asking people you know well for help

 “Robert, can you give me a hand with these boxes I need to take to the warehouse?”